UCSBCarpentry/2022-07-19-ucsb-git/CONTRIBUTING.md

-2. If you have a [GitHub][github] account, or are willing to [create one][github-join], but do not know how to use Git, you can report problems or suggest improvements by [creating an issue][new-issue].
+2. If you have a [GitHub][github] account, or are willing to [create one][github-join], but do not know how to use Git, you can report problems or suggest improvements by [creating an issue][issues].
     This allows us to assign the item to someone and to respond to it in a threaded discussion.